Information for the public

 Train and station operators must give passengers the information they need to plan and make their journey with a reasonable degree of certainty.

-Information about trains with doors operated by drivers, station platform gaps and crowding on trains.
+information about trains with doors operated by drivers, station platform gaps and crowding on trains.
+It explains our position and details how to report complaints.

-Information about train operators as well as details of network enhancement projects by region.
+Information about train operators and their performance, taken from ORR's data portal, as well as details of network enhancement projects.